MiltonMejia/prisma-nestjs-graphql-filter/README.md

 }
 ```

-> NOTE: This decorator always concat word 'ListRelationWhereInput' to class name and delete words: 'Input' and 'Where' if are present in original input name
+> NOTE: This decorator always concat word 'ListRelationWhereInput' to class name and delete words: 'Input' and 'Where' if those are present in original input name.

 ## Field type as array